-Generally, dietary induced ketosis in rodents involves the use of commercial preparations at about 5.2Kcal/g with 70% fat, 20% protein and 10% carbohydrate.
-The sources of fat are usually MCTs coupled with range of oils such as canola oil or flax seed oil.
-Casein is normally the sole source of protein source while maltodextrin usually serves as the sole source of carbohydrates (Hyatt et al., 2016).
-A classical or modified KD is usually started in hospital when children are concerned but adults usually commence such diets in the community (Kossoff and Hartman, 2012).
-The use of KB supplements can largely avoid the side effects associated with the transition to ketosis often described in the grey literature as "keto flu".
-The classical KD diet, with a very high intake of fatty foods, may produce a range of gastrointestinal (GI) side effects such as nausea, vomiting, dehydration, constipation, low appetite and, most commonly, diarrhoea (Włodarek, 2019).
-Other minor side effects include headache, muscle cramps, rashes, general weakness and halitosis (Harvey et al., 2018).
+Generally, dietary-induced ketosis in rodents involves the use of commercial preparations at approximately 5.2 Kcal/g with 70% fat, 20% protein, and 10% carbohydrate.
+The sources of fat are usually Medium-chain triglycerides (MCTs) coupled with range of oils such as canola oil or flax seed oil.
+Casein is normally the sole source of protein source and maltodextrin usually serves as the sole source of carbohydrates (Hyatt et al., 2016).
+A classical or modified KD is usually started in hospital when children are concerned, but adults usually commence such diets in the community (Kossoff and Hartman, 2012).
+The use of KB supplements can largely avoid the side effects associated with the transition to ketosis often described in the grey literature as "keto flu."
+The classical KD diet, with a very high intake of fatty foods, may produce a range of gastrointestinal side effects such as nausea, vomiting, dehydration, constipation, low appetite, and, most commonly, diarrhea (Włodarek, 2019).
+Other minor side effects include headache, muscle cramps, rashes, general weakness, and halitosis (Harvey et al., 2018).
 Unsurprisingly, the therapeutic utility of the unmodified KD may be limited by issues of poor tolerability and compliance from the perspective of patients and caregivers.
-In fact, a recent study based on the meta-analysis of 45 studies concluded that the compliance rate of children on a classical KD for the treatment of refractory epilepsy over a two year period was 29% (Cai et al., 2017).
+In fact, a recent study based on the meta-analysis of 45 studies concluded that the compliance rate of children on a classical KD for the treatment of refractory epilepsy over a 2-year period was 29% (Cai et al., 2017).
 An earlier meta-analysis reported a somewhat higher but still troublesome compliance rate of 42% for adults over the same time period (Ye et al., 2015).
-This is comparable to the compliance rate of adults consuming a classical KD for the treatment of type 2 (TD2) diabetes (Stern et al., 2004; Westman et al., 2008) which is obviously relevant from the perspective of treating patients with neuroprogressive disorders who will probably require long term if not continuous consumption of this diet.
-The use of medium chain triglycerides to induce ketosis has allowed the ingestion of significantly lower levels of dietary fat compared to the 3 or 4:1 fat to carbohydrate and protein ratios used in the orthodox or classical KD which has improved tolerability somewhat, although the high "dropout rates" observed in studies still remain primarily caused by unpleasant gastric side effects (Taylor et al., 2017; Harvey et al., 2018).
+This is comparable with the compliance rate of adults consuming a classical KD for the treatment of type 2 diabetes (Stern et al., 2004; Westman et al., 2008), which is obviously relevant from the perspective of treating patients with neuroprogressive disorders who will probably require long-term if not continuous consumption of this diet.
+The use of medium chain triglycerides to induce ketosis has allowed the ingestion of significantly lower levels of dietary fat compared with the 3 or 4:1 fat to carbohydrate and protein ratios used in the orthodox or classical KD, which has improved tolerability somewhat, although the high "dropout rates" observed in studies still remain primarily caused by unpleasant gastric side effects (Harvey et al., 2018; Taylor et al., 2018).

-There are also concerns among many clinicians regarding the safety of a high lipid diet due to the potential of increasing total, LDL and VLDL levels, potentially increasing the patient's risk of developing obesity, insulin resistance, metabolic syndrome, T2D and cardiovascular disease (Kosinski and Jornayvaz, 2017; Bolla et al., 2019).
-Indeed, there is evidence that the use of the classical KD may induce dyslipidaemia, at least in the short term, (Kossoff et al., 2018) and that this phenomenon may also apply to individuals on a MCT-based KD as there is a report of increased LDL and total cholesterol in healthy volunteers consuming such a diet (Tholstrup et al., 2004).
-This is particularly relevant as far as patients suffering from neuroprogressive disorders are concerned as there is a wealth of evidence showing an increased prevalence of metabolic abnormalities and cardiovascular disease in such individuals compared to age and sex norms even before the instigation of any therapeutic interventions, reviewed in (Morris et al., 2019c).
-Clearly patient safety is paramount and hence we will examine evidence regarding the effects of prolonged induced ketosis before examining ways of improving patient tolerance.
+There are also concerns among many clinicians regarding the safety of a high-lipid diet due to the potential of increasing total Low-density lipoprotein (LDL), and Very low-density lipoprotein (VLDL) levels, potentially increasing the patient's risk of developing obesity, insulin resistance, metabolic syndrome, Type 2 diabetes (T2D), and cardiovascular disease (Kosinski and Jornayvaz, 2017; Bolla et al., 2019).
+Indeed, there is evidence that the use of the classical KD may induce dyslipidemia, at least in the short term (Kossoff et al., 2018), and that this phenomenon may also apply to individuals on a MCT-based KD as there is a report of increased LDL and total cholesterol in healthy volunteers consuming such a diet (Tholstrup et al., 2004).
+This is particularly relevant as far as patients suffering from neuroprogressive disorders are concerned as there is a wealth of evidence showing an increased prevalence of metabolic abnormalities and cardiovascular disease in such individuals compared with age and sex norms even before the instigation of any therapeutic interventions (for review, see Morris et al., 2019c).
+Clearly, patient safety is paramount, and hence we will examine evidence regarding the effects of prolonged induced ketosis before examining ways of improving patient tolerance.